Vertical bank notes to enter circulation

 What will be the only sterling bank notes of upright orientation in circulation are being printed by Ulster Bank.

-The polymer £5 and £10 notes will enter circulation in Northern Ireland in 2019.
+The polymer £5 and £10 notes will enter circulation in Northern Ireland next year.

-All four of the banks currently in Northern Ireland print their own money and have been doing so since the 19th century.
+All four of Northern Ireland's banks print their own money, a tradition which dates back to the 19th century

 Ulster Bank, which is part of Royal Bank of Scotland (RBS), has released the designs of its new notes, which will replace its paper currency.